7 years ago

-Appetizer idea: Raspberry Pepper
+Appetizer idea: Raspberry Pepper Jack Bites

 To make this simple sweet and spicy appetizer, serve slices of Hook’s Pepper Jack Cheese on crackers, topped with a dollop of fresh raspberry jam (see recipe below).
 Serve with a glass of Chardonnay.

 Fresh Raspberry Jam